vnotex/vnote/src/resources/docs/shortcuts_en.md

 - `0`
 Jump to previous tab.
 Alternate between current and previous tab.
 - `D`
-Locate to the directory of current note.
+Locate to the folder of current note.
 - `Q`
 Discard current changes and exit edit mode.
 - `V`